manishchandan1909/Hindi-Sentiment-Attention-CNN-BiLSTM/README.md

   review sentences and is publicly available via Kaggle and the official IIT Patna NLP resources page.
 To enhance data diversity and robustness, the dataset was further augmented by manually collecting additional Hindi product reviews from e-commerce platforms, primarily Flipkart.
-Due to redistribution constraints, the complete augmented dataset is not included in this repository.
+The complete augmented dataset is not included in this repository.

   The IIT Patna Hindi Product Review Dataset can be obtained from:
   - Kaggle: https://www.kaggle.com/datasets/warcoder/iit-patna-product-reviews/data